rhezab/rhezab.github.io/README.md

 `bundle exec jekyll serve [-w]`
 `bundle exec jekyll build`

-Use `published: false` in front matter for drafts.
+Use `published: false` in front matter for drafts, and use `bundle exec jekyll serve --unpublished` to render drafts.